issc-Swapnil/hacktoberfest2021/README.md

 5) Thanks

 ## Conclusion
-Fun element to learning aspect of hacktoberfest!
+Add fun element to learning aspect of hacktoberfest!
 We hope you had fun doing the process and all the best for your projects!
 Big thank you to contribute in this project!

 ### License

-This repository is not linked with hacktoberfest in any way or means.
+- This repository is not linked with hacktoberfest in any way or means.

-This repository will only be used for learning and educational purposes.
+- This repository will only be used for learning and educational purposes.